Modifying this control will update this page automatically

 Servers and shared computers you can connect to on Mac

-Mac computers that have file sharing turned on
+Mac and Windows computers that have file sharing turned on

 Windows computers with shared folders